 In This Article

-Today, mint-based fragrances stand out above all for their refreshing properties in the top notes.
-Among the current male bestsellers with mint notes, let us note Calvin Klein's Ck Be, a woody and aromatic floral, or even 1 Million by Paco Rabanne, a woody-spicy with aromatic head notes.
+Fun Fact: Today, mint-based fragrances are celebrated for their refreshing top notes.
+Popular men's fragrances featuring mint notes include Calvin Klein's Ck Be, a woody and aromatic floral, and Paco Rabanne's 1 Million, a woody-spicy scent with aromatic head notes.

-Admittedly, since the withdrawal of Eaux de Cologne for these ladies, fragrances based on fresh mint or peppermint are rather rare.
-However, the precious perfumes with notes of mint do it in a very original way.
-Thus, the woody and very natural Nuit Etoilée by Annick Goutal innovates by transporting us on a forest walk with multiple scents.
-Following the same pure and green paths, Aqua Allegoria Herba Fresca by Guerlain is a delicate blend of aromatic and hesperidic scents.
-Finally, even more surprisingly, the notes of mint have been combined with floral notes to create Givenchy's Eau de Givenchy combines mint notes with florals for a fresh and discreet charm.
+While fragrances based on fresh mint or peppermint for women are relatively rare, some unique creations incorporate mint notes in a highly original manner.
+Annick Goutal's Nuit Etoilée, a woody and very natural scent, transports us on a forest walk with multiple fragrances.
+Following similar pure and green paths, Guerlain's Aqua Allegoria Herba Fresca is a delicate blend of aromatic and hesperidic scents.
+More surprisingly, Givenchy's Eau de Givenchy combines mint notes with florals for a fresh and discreet charm.
 This suggests that mint may indeed inspire daring in perfumery.